Aquarius (Aqua album)

 Aquarius is the second studio album by Danish–Norwegian band Aqua.
 The album was released on 28 February 2000 by Universal.

+Content

+Summarized The A.V.
+Club, Aquarius is a "beat-driven and brainless" Europop album that "features the simplest rhythms, the most nasal vocals, the goofiest lyrics, and the most inane subject matter imaginable".
+The signature aspects of Aqua's Europop sound, such as the large-sounding hooks, upbeat tone, disco beats and the simultaneous presence of Nystrom and Dif, are present.
+However, it is much more varied than its previous album in the particulars of its choruses, pacing, style and additional instruments between songs, with each song having its own identity.
+"Freaky Friday" is a country parody, while "We Belong to the Sea" is an anthemic ballad.

 Singles

 The lead single, "Cartoon Heroes", peaked at number one in Denmark and Norway, reached number 7 in the UK in February 2000 and later received top 10 positions globally except for the US where it failed to chart on the Billboard Hot 100.
 The second single, "Around the World", also peaked at number one in Denmark, but only made number 26 in UK and did not sell highly in most regions.
 It was the last release in most territories before the band split in 2001.

 Scandinavia and other European countries saw further releases of "Bumble Bees" and "We Belong to the Sea" during late 2000, both achieving only moderate success.

 "Freaky Friday" was meant to be released as a single back when the band was still promoting the album, but it ended up being cancelled.
 The song was then released 16 years later, in 2017, through an EP of remixes.